MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/native-messaging.md

 The browser reads and validates the native messaging host manifest.
 The browser doesn't install or manage the native messaging host manifest file.

-The native messaging host manifest file is distinct from Manifest V3 or V2 that's part of a Microsoft Edge extension.
+The native messaging host manifest file is distinct from the Manifest V3 or V2 file that is part of the Microsoft Edge extension.

 Example of a native messaging host manifest file: